davaya/jadn2/docs/im-summary.md

    memory is allocated for it.
 4. **Value:** an instance of a type within a process.
 5. **Literal:** an instance of a type outside a process.
 A literal is an immutable sequence of bytes or characters.
+Two different literals that are instances of the same information value are referred to as equivalent.
+6. **I/O:** input/output.
+In the IM context I/O defines the mapping between literals and values. or characters.
 Two different literals that are instances of the same information value are said to be equivalent.
 6. **I/O:** input/output.
 In the IM context I/O defines the mapping between literals and values,